isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 A library is a collection of declarations and definitions maintained, documented, and shipped together.
-A library could be a set of headers (a "header only library") or a set of headers plus a set of object files.
+A library could be a set of headers (a “header only library”) or a set of headers plus a set of object files.
 A library can be statically or dynamically linked into a program, or it may be `#included`